Give yourself some credit and learn to use credit safely

 If you’re thinking about using credit for the first time, we recommend starting with a credit card or a car loan.
 Remember these tips to keep you out of financial trouble and help you build a good credit rating:

 - Make every payment on or before the due date.

 - On credit cards… Try not to charge more than 30% of the credit limit and always pay more than the minimum payment required.
 (For the best credit rating… pay the entire balance before the end of the month.)

 It makes us sick when we see how some of our members are getting taken by the credit card companies they use.
 Check your statement… if you’re currently paying an annual fee, paying an interest rate more than 14% APR (a rip-off that’s more common than you think) or are paying late fees higher than $15, you should look at getting a different credit card.
-We offer MasterCard and Visa cards with rates as low as 9.9% APR.
+We offer Visa cards with rates as low as 9.9% APR.
 We won’t rip you off (like those other credit card companies!), but you should always scope out the details.

 You can transfer the balance(s) from higher interest credit cards to your Linn Area Credit Union credit card and save yourself some money.
 If you don’t have a credit card through LACU, check them out.
 You can even apply for a card online!

 The sooner you make a payment to the credit card company, the less you’ll pay in interest.